iamhriturajsaha/PROMPT-ENGINEERING-INTERNSHIP/README.md

 ## 📌 Overview

-This repository showcases a collection of Prompt Engineering projects developed during an internship, focusing on building practical AI-powered solutions for real-world business use cases.
-The projects demonstrate how structured prompts can be leveraged to create scalable systems for:
+This repository showcases a collection of Prompt Engineering projects developed during the internship, focusing on building practical AI-powered solutions for real-world business use cases.
+The projects demonstrate how structured prompts can be leveraged to create scalable systems for -

 * Content marketing.
 * SEO optimization.